 lives undeads(?) upside down.
 Apparently, if you’re turned as a teenager, forever you’ll remain a teenager…Awesome sauce!

 Not much of anything exciting happens, however, I was never once bored.
 Hiddleston and Swinton’s steamy chemistry, piercing pathos, and an abundance of dark humor ensure rapt attention.
 When producers asked the auteur Jarmusch to expand upon what limited action there was, Jarmusch–in snarky response–removed it entirely.
 F*ck You, Hollywood!

-‘Only Lovers Left Alive‘ is one of Jim Jarmusch’s most accessible films.
-A simple, exquisitely layered, and boundlessly entertaining and passionate tale of two vampires riding the wave of immortality the best they can.
+‘Only Lovers Left Alive‘ is one of Jim Jarmusch’s more accessible films and an absolute marvel.
+A quaint, exquisitely layered, and boundlessly entertaining and passionate tale of two vampires riding the wave of immortality the best they can.